ddev/ddev/docs/content/users/extend/custom-commands.md

 For example, when ExecRaw is true, `ddev yarn --help` returns the help for `yarn`, not DDEV's help for the `ddev yarn` command.

+We recommend  using this annotation for all container commands.
+The default behavior is retained to avoid breaking existing commands.

 Example: `## ExecRaw: true`

 ## Known Windows Issues